marcingutka/MD-ToyRobotGame/README.md

    - Visual Studio 2022

   Steps:
-   a) clone or download this repository (guidesmiths---MartianRobots) into your local machine,
+   a) clone or download this repository (MMD-ToyRobotGame) into your local machine,
    b) compile application and run it

 <b>5.
 Run application</b>